digital-asset/daml/daml-foundations/daml-ghc/README.md

 ### Base packages

-Currently a package database containing the single package `daml-prim` is provided together with the `damlc` Bazel rule and `bazel run damlc` loads this database by default.
+Currently a package database is provided together with the `damlc` Bazel rule and `bazel run damlc` loads this database by default.
 This package database is also shipped together with `da-hs-damli-app.tar.gz` and `da-hs-damlc-app.tar.gz` for the SDK and the platform and is contained in the directory `resources/package-db/gen/`.
-The source of the daml-prim package is found in the `daml-foundations/daml-ghc/daml-prim` directory.

 ### Building the package database
 The package database that comes with daml-ghc and the above archives can be build with